ameh-samson/JS-Interview-Challenges/README.md

 - forEach(), map() and for... of are basically designed for looping through an array
 - for...in recommended for objects
+- forEach() is used when you are not returning any array

 ©Questions credit to https://scrimba.com